tomzx/php-semver-checker/docs/02-Configuration.md

 }
 ```

+## Configuration file

+By default, `php-semver-checker` will search for a file called `php-semver-checker.yml` within the current directory.
+If one is found, it'll read its configuration from that file.

+If no  `php-semver-checker.yml` file exists but a `php-semver-checker.yml.dist` file exists (for distribution purpose), configuration will be read from that file.

 ## Configuration sections

 The following describes every section of the configuration in more details in order to allow you to customize `php-semver-checker` to your liking.